mr1337357/fpga-synth/readme.md

 Protocol:
 ---------
 This synthesizer uses standard SPI unidirectional data communication.
 There currently is no provision for the FPGA to report data back to the host processor.
 Packets take the form of /CS,addr,data,CS.
 This means that a transaction begins with the processor bringing CS low, then transmitting a one byte address to pick a sub-block of the design, followed by data to be transmitted to said block.
+The transaction ends when CS goes back to high.
 The FPGA will assume that sdi is valid only on falling edges of sck.

 Addresses: